THE-GREAT-OVERLORD-OF-ALL-CHEESE/TwitchFliesOPFOR/README.md

 !land <airport_id> - Land at a specific airport/carrier

 !refuel - Air to air refueling

+!bomb <actor_name> - Usefull if you happen to be a bomber!

 !cms - Deploy countermeasures

 !chaff - Deploy countermeasures to confuse a radar guided missile